-- 1 tbsp melted coconut oil, or melted butter/margarine – You need some source of fat to prevent the oats from sticking to the sides of the crock-pot
+- 1 tbsp melted coconut oil, or melted butter/margarine – You need some source of fat to prevent the oats from sticking to the sides of the slow cooker

 - 1 cup fresh or frozen blueberries

-- Lightly spray sides of crock-pot with non-stick cooking spray.
+- Lightly spray sides of slow cooker with non-stick cooking spray.
 Add all ingredients, stir, cover and cook on low 7-8 hours (overnight).

-- Spoon oats into bowl, add a splash of milk of choice (adds creaminess!) and finish off with additional toppings if desired.
-Store leftovers in refrigerator.
+- Spoon oats into bowl, add a splash of milk of choice (adds creaminess!) and finish off with additional toppings as desired.
+Store leftovers in the refrigerator.
 Also freezes well.

 Nutrition facts per serving: